Dalton family of Athassel

 8 Michael Joseph Dalton born circa 1832 was a student of Maynooth College when he died on

-9 Denis Ignatius youngest son died of consumption on 16 Sep 1853.
+9 Denis Ignatius Dalton youngest son died of consumption on 16 Sep 1853.

 William Dalton married Eliza